Course Assessment Method

 By your tutor through a range of methods This could include direct observation within the workplace, a portfolio of evidence, written assignments.

 You will need 5 GCSE subjects with 4 points or C grade and above, including 4 points or C grade in English or maths.
 Alternatively progression from Level 2 Diploma in Childcare and Education at grade B or above, as well as GCSE English or maths at Grade C or above.
 You must also supply details of two personal referees who are not relatives and the college will write to them to obtain up to date references to support your application.
-You will require a clear enhanced DBS form and Barring by Association form, otherwise you will not be accepted onto this course.

 What does it Cost?